First cleanup FREE. No contracts. Text or call 631-802-9630. First cleanup FREE. Text 631-802-9630.

 Leave dog waste on Long Island grass and you will see the same result within a week or two: yellow burn spots, irregular brown patches, and die-off around the deposit site.
 The ammonia released as waste decomposes is directly toxic to grass roots at high concentrations.

 In summer, decomposition is faster and the burn effect is more visible.
-In winter, waste freezes and then releases a concentrated dose of ammonia and bacteria when it thaws — often creating more significant spring damage than warm-season accumulation.
+In winter, waste freezes and then releases a concentrated dose of ammonia and bacteria when it thaws often creating more significant spring damage than warm-season accumulation.

 What You Should Do Instead

 Remove waste promptly and dispose of it in the trash.
 If you want to actually fertilize your North Shore lawn, use a balanced slow-release fertilizer formulated for your grass type.
 For households with multiple dogs or large yards, a weekly professional pickup from Scoop Squad Patrol is the most reliable way to prevent waste accumulation from damaging your lawn.
+Our Syosset dog waste removal service page is a good example of the kind of ongoing cleanup that helps protect higher-maintenance lawns.

 We Scoop the Poop - So You Can Enjoy Your Yard.